 In Canada, we offer versions of QuickBooks that we have "localized," that is, customized to meet the unique needs of customers in that specific international location.
 These include QuickBooks software offerings, payroll offerings and service plans.
-We also offer consumer tax return preparation software, professional tax preparation products and services, and localized versions of Quicken in Canada.
+We also offer consumer tax return preparation software, professional tax preparation products and services, merchant payment processing services, and localized versions of Quicken and Mint in Canada.
 In the United Kingdom, we offer localized versions of QuickBooks and QuickBooks Payroll, including products and services sold in partnership with banks.
+In Singapore, we offer a localized version of Quickbooks Online in partnership with a large telecommunications provider.
+In India, we offer Intuit Money Manager, a mobile personal financial management solution, in partnership with a large Indian bank.